 The Town continues to actively implement the policies of the General Plan including the goals, policies and programs of the Housing Element.
-The following represents the progress the Town has made towards implementing the General Plan including the Housing Element during the Calendar Year 2011 reporting period.
+The following represents the progress the Town has made towards implementing the General Plan and Housing Element during the Calendar Year 2010 reporting period.

-GENERAL PLAN AMENDMENTS ADDRESSED IN FISCAL 2011
+GENERAL PLAN AMENDMENTS ADDRESSED IN FISCAL 2010